 That was the last meeting.
 After traveling around India a bit more, she eventually concluded the trip.

 Back at home, she told her students she had received “inner recognition” during the trip.
 As far as we remember, this was the first time she mentioned such a thing.
 Prior to the failure to gain real recognition, she never spoke of it.
 As in countless other instances, she demonstrated a keen ability to reframe things when they didn’t go her way.

 Letter from the Dungkar Gonpa Society

 In May of 2003, just after Tara returned to the United States, she received a cease and desist letter from the Dungkar Gonpa Society.
 This is the North American branch of Domo Geshe Rinpoche’s organization.
 The letter demanded that she discontinue all public activities under the name of their teacher.

 Tara was undeterred.
 She continued using his name, and continued petitioning the office of the Dalai Lama for a meeting.
 In late 2004, the Dungkar Gonpa Society sent another formal letter, laying out the reasons they rejected her claim and again demanding that she stop.

 This got her attention.
 She wrote a long stream-of-consciousness response with the subject “must read everybody.”
-You’re welcome to judge her response for yourself.
+You’re welcome to evaluate her response for yourself.
 A formal response was later sent by the White Conch board in February of 2005.3 This letter rejected Trijang Choktrul Rinpoche as an appropriate person to recognize the next Domo Geshe Rinpoche (despite this being the tradition), and instead requested a meeting with His Holiness the Dalai Lama.